swagger-api/swagger-ui/docs/customization/plugin-api.md

 ### Note: Semantic Versioning

-Swagger UI's internal APIs are _not_ part of our public contract, which means that they can change without the major version changing.
+Swagger UI's internal APIs are _not_ part of our public contract, which means that they can change without the major version change.

 If your custom plugins wrap, extend, override, or consume any internal core APIs, we recommend specifying a specific minor version of Swagger UI to use in your application, because they will _not_ change between patch versions.